acentswap/docs2-wiki/get-started/using-pancakeswap-without-centralized-exchanges.md

 9. The entire process will take around 10-30 minutes to complete depends on how congested the network is.
 You can keep track of the progress on history tab.

     <img src="../.gitbook/assets/MBP3-2021.10.19-054520AM-Google Chrome_O3swap (1).png" alt="" data-size="original">
 10. Once finished.
-You should receive your funds in your BSC wallet.
+You should receive your funds in your ACENT wallet.
 Now you can start using AcentSwap to swap some tokens on Acent Mainnet!

 Additionally, you can check out [this user guide](https://docs.o3swap.com/o3-swap-user-guide/hub#2.-hub-swap) from O3 Swap.
 {% endtab %}